rafaelsetragni/awesome_notifications/README.md

 # ⌛️ Progress Bar Notifications (Only for Android)

-To show progress bar using local notifications, you need to create a notification with Layout `ProgressBar` and set a progress ammount between 0 and 100, or set it's progress as indeterminated.
+To show progress bar using local notifications, you need to create a notification with Layout `ProgressBar` and set a progress amount between 0 and 100, or set it's progress as undetermined.

-To update your notificaiton progress you need to create a new notification with same id and you MUST not exceed 1 second between each update, otherwise your notifications will be randomly blocked by O.S.
+To update your notification progress you need to create a new notification with same id and you MUST not exceed 1 second between each update, otherwise your notifications will be randomly blocked by O.S.

 Below is an example of how to update your progress notification: